What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

-Instructions for the medical use of the drug
+Instructions for medical use drug

-Description of the pharmacological action
+Description of pharmacological action

 Indications for use